Biden warmly welcomed in Selma as Dems court black voters

 Rep. John Lewis, who was beaten in the Bloody Sunday fracas, made a surprise appearance at the apex of the Edmund Pettus Bridge to start an annual re-enactment of the ‘65 march.
 Lewis’ schedule has been limited since he announced earlier this year he had advanced cancer.

-Speaking to a massive crowd crowd that included Bloomberg and Sen. Elizabeth Warren, Lewis urged the throng to “never give in.”
+Speaking to a massive crowd that included Bloomberg and Sen. Elizabeth Warren, Lewis told the throng that “we cannot give in.”

-Former South Bend, Indiana, Mayor Pete Buttigieg was among the candidates who joined crowd of thousands on the bridge.
-Later, Warren and Sen. Amy Klobuchar were scheduled to appear at a late afternoon forum.
+Former South Bend, Indiana, Mayor Pete Buttigieg was among the candidates who joined the crowd of thousands on the bridge even though he ended his campaign just hours later.
+Warren and Sen. Amy Klobuchar appeared at a late afternoon forum.
 Tom Steyer also was in town despite suspending his campaign after a poor showing in South Carolina.

 Rep. Terri Sewell, the lone black member of Alabama’s congressional delegation, urged hundreds of people attending a community breakfast to vote for Biden and enable “a return to civility.”